You Won't Believe What Purple Onions Can Do For Your Health

 Mind-Blowing Benefits of Purple Onions That Will Make You Want to Eat Them Every Day

-Purple onions, also known as red onions, are known for their striking color and complex flavor profile.
+Purple or red onions are known for their striking color and complex flavor profile.
 They are milder and slightly sweeter than their white or yellow counterparts, with a crisp texture that adds a refreshing crunch.
-When used in ceviche, purple onions impart a vibrant hue and a delicate balance of sweetness and astringency, complementing the acidity of the citrus marinade.

 Health Benefits of Purple Onions in Diet